-The Group has made the transition to IFRS 16 using the modified retrospective method, which eliminates the need to restate comparative information.
-It requires recognising the effective of adoption of IFRS 16 on 1 January 2019, measuring the right-of-use asset at an amount equal to the lease liability.
-The Group has applied the standard to arrangements identified as leases when applying IAS 17 and IFRIC 4.
-Therefore, The Group has not applied the standard to arrangements not identified previously as leases when applying IAS 17 and IFRIC 4.
+In 2019, the Group made the transition to IFRS 16 using the modified retrospective method, which eliminated the need to restate comparative information.
+It required recognising the effective of adoption of IFRS 16 on 1 January 2019, measuring the right-of-use asset at an amount equal to the lease liability.
+The Group applied the standard to arrangements identified as leases when applying IAS 17 and IFRIC 4.
+Therefore, The Group did not apply the standard to arrangements not identified previously as leases when applying IAS 17 and IFRIC 4.

-Lessor accounting under IFRS 16 is substantially unchanged.
+Lessor accounting under IFRS 16 was substantially unchanged.